-The use of ultrasound as an alternative treatment to chemicals has been the subject of research since the 1970s.
+The use of ultrasound as an alternative toxic blue green algae treatment to chemicals has been the subject of research since the 1970s.
 The diagram above shows the production of high pressure bubbles and their collapse, via ultrasound.
-The bubble formation and collapse is what sets in motion a range of natural chemical effects (part of which is the production of additional small quantities of Hydrogen Peroxide), and the main reason we can reduce those hard-to-eliminate species like Microcystis and Biofilm.

-Over the past 12 years extensive research by the International EnviroSonic Group, both here in Australia and world wide, has led to the development of new, state-of-the-art third generation ultrasound systems.
+Over the past 12 years extensive research by the International EnviroSonic Group, both here in Australia and world wide, has led to the development of new, state-of-the-art third generation ultrasound systems for the treatment of toxic blue green algae.
 We continue to be recognised for our success in providing truly world class, effective, environmentally friendly and chemical free solutions to the world’s cyanobacterial, algae and biofilm problems.

 Our EnviroSonic units have demonstrated success in field applications, and benefit from integrations with solar panel systems, and wireless and mobile phone technology for on-shore and remote monitoring.